-In total, there are 13 columns, that are designed to represent the solar system.
+In total, 13 columns are designed to represent the solar system.
 The tallest of the columns is topped with 23-carat gold to represent the sun.
 The Time and Space sculpture, also known locally as ‘Henge’, is an imposing and impressive structure, weighing in at an impressive 420 tonnes!
-The stone is solid basalt that was imported from Turkey with each piece placed using the Fibonacci sequence, whatever that is!
+The stone is solid basalt imported from Turkey, with each piece placed using the Fibonacci sequence, whatever that is!

 Not far from the Time and Space sculpture are the secret doors of Cala Llentia.
 If you’re after an iconic Instagram shot of your time in Ibiza, this is the place!
 The secret doors of Cala Llentia have a direct line of sight of Es Vedrà, which you can read about below, and offer the perfect shot for your next Gram!